 ~ ~ ~ ~ ~

-The gathering offers a wide range of classes for adults and children on eco-homesteading, primitive skills, permaculture and nature connection that are designed to enhance your everyday life.
+The Gathering offers a wide range of classes for adults and children on eco-homesteading, primitive skills, permaculture and nature connection designed to enhance your everyday life.

-We encourage you to check out the Firefly Manifesto to find out why our motley crew of tree huggers, survivalists, primitive-skills hobbyists, rednecks, and woods-hippies has been gathering together for four days every summertime for nearly a decade to share skills and commune with each other and nature.
+We encourage you to check out the Firefly Manifesto to find out how we have all come together for four days every summertime for more than a decade to share skills and commune with each other and nature.